occiware/occiware-ozwillo/README.md

 + "ozwillo-datacore-occiware" is the CloudDesigner project that contains the models to execute the demo.
 You can open it in the CloudDesigner you installed in the previous section by following the instructions below.

-+ "video" contains the demonstration video and its source files.
++ "nodemcu" contains the source files to flash the NodeMCU and instructions on how to use it with the Blynk demo component.

 ## Building and running the project